jensendarren/machine-learning-with-python/4-Machine-Learning/README.md

 ### Example using the Movielense data

-Open up the [Naive Bayes Examples](/examples/SimilarMovies.ipynb) notebook and explore in there.
+Open up the [Similar Movies Examples](/examples/SimilarMovies.ipynb) notebook and explore in there.
 Many useful tips and usage examples of the [Pandas](https://pandas.pydata.org/) library!

+Finally, checkout the [Item Based CF](/examples/ItemBasedCF.ipynb) notebook and explore in there.
+In this example, you will discover even more amazing power of Pandas!
+For example, Pandas has a built-in `corr()` method that will compute a correlation score for every column pair in the matrix!
+This gives us a correlation score between every pair of movies.